How To Clean and Replace Filter Press Cloths

 Smaller diameter mono-filaments are used to produce tightly woven filter cloths that can capture fine particles, but these cloths have lower strength and wear resistance.
 To overcome this disadvantage, fine-strand multi-filament filter cloths are used to capture very fine particle sizes as well as to provide strength, wear resistance and longevity.

-What Filter Cloths Do
+What Do Filter Cloths Do?

 Filter cloths are used to separate the solid and liquid portions of the slurry once it is pumped into the void spaces between the filter plates.